kevingosse/NativeObjects/README.md

 }
 ```

-**The order of the method is used to build the vtable.
-Therefore you MUST declare the methods in the same order as the native object.**
+**The order of the methods is used to build the vtable.
+Therefore you MUST declare the methods in your interface in the same order as the native object.**

 From there, you can consume a native object that implements this interface: